History of literature: Korean literature

 Korean literature diverged from Chinese literature in the Joseon dynasty.
 The akjang, the sijo, and the gasa are forms of lyric composition that were popular in the Joseon dynasty.
 Yongbieocheonga was a major collection of poems produced in the 1440s.
-Korean vernacular fiction was developed by Heo Gyun at the beginning of the 17th century with Hong Gildong jeon.
+Korean vernacular fiction was developed by Hŏ Kyun at the beginning of the 17th century with Hong Gildong jeon.
 The structure of Hong Gildong jeon was used to develop heroic fiction.
 The Cloud Dream of the Nine was written by Kim Man-jung to reflect historical and philosophical changes of the time using dream structure.
 Pansori fiction was developed in the early 18th century.